An Important Elements of Design – LINE

 For example, in the above design of living space, the vertical lines of the stone wall of the fireplace draw our eye upwards, away from the visual place.
 Also, the vertical lines bring a feeling of height, adding emphasis to the living room.

 Straight lines are more orderly and clean with a clear direction and apparent path it takes.
 They can be horizontal or vertical or diagonal or can be a combination of them.

 The visually sturdy horizontal and vertical lines form a rectangular shape, and the tall windows create a sense of stability and framework, feeling more rigid and secure.

 The horizontal and vertical lines on the frame of the opening widen up the space and the horizontal line below the tv unit extends the space more than actually it is.
 The large openings create a visual sense of connectivity to the outdoors and the space between furniture creates a sense of movement.

 Movement, direction, freedom, interest, angular stability

 Diagonal lines can be seen rising or falling on any side.
 They are visually active and dynamic.
-Diagonal lines are commonly seen in sloped roofs in the house design and staircases, escalators, customized furniture designs.
-Add interest and energy.
+Diagonal lines are commonly seen in sloped roofs in the house design and staircases, escalators, and customized furniture designs.
+They also add interest and energy.

 gentle movement, interest, softness, rhythm